BORDERLINE PERSONALITY CLIENT

 hear her breathing and her constant heartbeat, and share her oxygen

 and blood supply.
-We hear her voice, and learn and become familiar
+We hear the tone of her voice, and grow familiar

 with her language style, the cadence of her speech and how she